sudhakarreddy2005/uber_dataanalysis/README.md

 1. Clone this repository.
 2. Open the Jupyter Notebook (`uber.ipynb`).
 3. Run all cells to reproduce the analysis and plots.
-4. Refer to the `images/` folder for saved visualisations.